 School and district leaders also can use the processes described above to begin evaluating the quality of commercially available products.
+This can help leaders distinguish between product marketing with actual quality.
 For example, when marketing materials that promise interim/benchmark assessments will serve all possible purposes, leaders need a framework for evaluating such claims.
-An assessment review tool is helpful here, but such technical work requires a more in-depth review of the kind being developed by Landl and Lyons (in press) for EdReports.
+The assessment review tool is helpful here, but such technical work requires a more in-depth review of the kind being developed by Landl and Lyons (in press) for EdReports.
 Conducting such a review is beyond the scope of almost all non-measurement personnel, but educational leaders need to be fluent enough with key concepts such as alignment, cognitive complexity, accessibility, and error so they can meaningfully interpret the results of such expert reviews.
-However, even without technical training, educational leaders can raise questions about utility.
-For example, they should ask whether an interim/benchmark assessment is really necessary or useful for making better educational decisions about students, programs, or personnel.
-If so, they should be able to describe the processes and mechanisms by which this usefulness will play out.
+However, even without training in sophisticated measurement concepts, educational leaders can ask hard questions about utility.
+For example, they should ask whether an interim/benchmark assessment is really necessary or useful for making better educational decisions about students, programs, or personnel and if so by which processes and mechanisms will this usefulness play out?

 The most important role for an educational leader is to establish a local culture of learning and assessment.
-We are reminded of Dick Elmore's discussion of the "instructional core" (City, Elmore, Fiarman, & Teitel, 2003):
+We are reminded Dick Elmore's discussion of the "instructional core" (City, Elmore, Fiarman, & Teitel, 2003, p.
+24):

 There are only three ways to improve student learning at scale: You can raise the level of the content that students are taught.
 You can increase the skill and knowledge that teachers bring to the teaching of that content.
 And you can increase the level of students' active learning of the content.
 That's it.
 Everything else is instrumental.
 That is, everything that's not in the instructional core can only affect student learning and performance by, in some way, influencing what goes on inside the core.
-Schools don't improve through political and managerial incantation; they improve through the complex and demanding work of teaching and learning (p.
-24).
+Schools don't improve through political and managerial incantation; they improve through the complex and demanding work of teaching and learning.

 Obviously, there is a lot more to creating a learning and assessment culture in schools than simply reading this paragraph to school staff.
 Again, our focus here is on the assessment literacy necessary for designing and productively using balanced assessment systems.
-Utility is an important criterion for assessments and assessment systems.
-In our experience, collaboratively examining student work, initially with expert facilitation, enables educators to more thoughtfully Center for Assessment.
-Systems of Assessment.
-NCME 2019 (3/13/19)

-consider issues of utility.
+As we note throughout, utility is an important criterion for assessments and assessment systems.
+In our experience, collaboratively examining student work, initially with expert facilitation, enables educators to more thoughtfully consider issues of utility.
+For example, making the examination of student work a regular part of every faculty and PLC meeting promotes important discussions of how well students are learning, how student learning is progressing over time, and how school personnel can improve that learning.
 Such examinations of assessment utility can help educators and leaders first describe, and then draw inferences about, the ways in which different assessments elicit desired evidence of student thinking and performance.
 Such discussions should lead to conversations about student learning, curriculum, equity, instruction, and other critical aspects of schooling.